controlecidadao/samantha_ia/README.md

 <br>

-🙏 **Special Thanks** to Georgi Gerganov and the whole team working on [llama.cpp](https://github.com/ggerganov/llama.cpp) for making all of this possible, as well to [ableten](https://github.com/abetlen/llama-cpp-python) by his amazing Python bidings for the Gerganov C++ library.
+🙏 **Special Thanks** to Georgi Gerganov and the whole team working on [llama.cpp](https://github.com/ggerganov/llama.cpp) for making all of this possible, as well to [Andrei Bleten](https://github.com/abetlen/llama-cpp-python) by his amazing Python bidings for the Gerganov C++ library.

 <br><br>